 Serving Ward 1

 Manny Fernandez was appointed to the USD Board of Directors in 2011 to represent Union City and to fill a vacancy left by Pat Gacoscos when she resigned from the Board.
-After completing his appointed term, he was elected in 2012, and reelected in 2016 to a term which will expire in 2020.
-Manny Fernandez currently serves on the District's Personnel and Audit Committees, and as the District representative to the Southern Alameda County Geographic Information System (SACGIS).
+After completing his appointed term, he was elected in 2012, reelected in 2016, and reappointed in 2020 to a term which will expire in 2024.
+Manny Fernandez is currently a member of the Audit, Legislative, and Personnel Committees.